donmor/Tiddloid/Readme.md

 * Why there's a Tiddloid Lite?
 What's the difference between the two versions?

     In the past 1.x days, Tiddloid use legacy `file://` ways to handle files, causing the lack of access to cloud medias.
-Once I decided to make another branch that implements Android's SAF (i.e. Storage Access Framework), and finally it became a lightweight version.
+Later I made another branch that implements Android's SAF (i.e. Storage Access Framework), and finally it became a lightweight version.
 Now since Tiddloid 2.0 has been refactored to use SAF, there'll be no more functional updates for Tiddloid Lite, only bug fixes will be applied, and it'll remain LITE.

     Here's the difference between different versions: